Table of Contents

 A portion of the light that passes through the lenses is reflected away.
 This reflection works to minimize the amount of light that goes through the lenses, causing images to appear dark.
 In order to ensure sharp, clear images, coatings are applied to the lenses.
 Lenses that are multi-coated work to increase light transmission while reducing the most reflection.

-If you plan on taking your binoculars on a boat or using them in rainy weather, then you need a pair that’s either water resistant or waterproof.
+If you plan on taking your field glasses on a boat or using them in rainy weather, then you need a pair that’s either water resistant or waterproof.

 Binoculars that are deemed waterproof will have O-rings in order to create a seal and keep moisture out.
 They can also prevent debris and dust from getting in.